rust-lang/book/src/ch15-05-interior-mutability.md

 #### A Use Case for Interior Mutability: Mock Objects

-Sometimes during testing a programmer will use a type in place of another type, in order to observe particular behavior and assert it’s implemented correctly.
+Sometimes during testing a programmer will use a type in place of another type, in order to observe particular behavior and assert that it’s implemented correctly.
 This placeholder type is called a _test double_.
-Think of it in the sense of a “stunt double” in filmmaking, where a person steps in and substitutes for an actor to do a particular tricky scene.
+Think of it in the sense of a stunt double in filmmaking, where a person steps in and substitutes for an actor to do a particularly tricky scene.
 Test doubles stand in for other types when we’re running tests. _Mock objects_ are specific types of test doubles that record what happens during a test so you can assert that the correct actions took place.

 Rust doesn’t have objects in the same sense as other languages have objects, and Rust doesn’t have mock object functionality built into the standard library